a-fotherby/Omphalos/README.md

 - **Simplify geochemical modelling** — Automate parameter sweeps and sensitivity analyses
 - **Test thousands of combinations** — Generate and run hundreds to thousands of simulations effortlessly
 - **Parallel execution** — Run simulations locally or on SLURM-managed clusters
-- **Multiple simulators** — Support for both CrunchTope and PFLOTRAN
+- **Multiple simulators** — Support for CrunchTope, PFLOTRAN, and MIN3P-THCm
 - **Unified results** — Collate all outputs into structured xarray/netCDF datasets
 - **Flexible configuration** — YAML-based configuration for easy parameter specification